PeterdQuinn/peterdQuinn/README.md

 -JSON
 -GraphQl Server

 My background as a student-athlete in High School I was apart of a championship as a 13 year old and graduated the state of Arizona at 15 but stayed enrolled until I was 18 years old to play sports.
-Afer high school I began working with children with autism from ages 18 to 33.
+After high school I began working with children with autism from ages 18 to 33.
 In that time I was able to win another basketball championship as a coach for the special olympics.
 After I decided to transition into computers, and technology.